MA in Asian Studies

 The Master of Arts in Asian Studies is designed to prepare our students to become global citizens, versed in the languages and cultures of the region, with the intellectual flexibility to combine area studies and professional competence, and cognizant of the complex linkages that define the profound relevance of Asia for the United States today.

-All applications for the MA in Asian Studies must be submitted online through the Graduate School.
+All applications for the MA in Asian Studies must be submitted online through the University of Utah's Graduate Admissions.

 With an interdisciplinary degree, programs of study will include coursework from across academic disciplines.
 Below are examples of ways to build a program of study around a research topic and region of Asia.